reshama/git-intro-workshop1-lpnyc/git_0_5_create_repo.md

 - Select green button `Initialize this repository with a README`

 ##Step 2:  Let's add a couple of files
-- Add a Markdown file
+- Add a Markdown file:  `holiday.md`
+  - add a line with an emoji
-- Add a Python file
+- Add a Python file:  `hello.py`
+  - add a line, the ubiquitous "Hello World!"

+**Note:  add a meaningful commit message**

-##Step 3:  Add collaborators
+##Step 3:  Add collaborators (if you would like to share)

+##Step 4:  Clone repo

+### Go to directory on local computer